hoene/esp32-led-controller/README.md

 > ffmpeg filme.mp4 -framerate 2 -vf scale=16:8 -vcodec mjpeg -huffman 0 -pix_fmt yuvj420p -f rtp rtp://192.168.4.130:1616/

+## Support

+We do not provide any support for the LED controller on this site but only to our customers.
+Please do not raise support request in the issue tickets - these are for bugs only.
+Thank you for your understanding.

 ## Disclaimer

 The file ws2812fx.c is based on the work of <a href="https://github.com/kitesurfer1404/WS2812FX">Harm Aldick (kitesurfer1404)</a>.
 The remaining source code is by <christian.hoene@symonics.com>, <a href="https://symonics.com/">Symonics GmbH</a>, and available under AGPL V3 license.
 The inital work has been funded by German <a href="https://www.bmbf.de">Federal Ministry of Education and Research</a> within the Fastmusic project.